-Lynchburg is an old city (founded in 1786) with a rich historic past; yet it is a growing, vibrant, and forward-looking city abounding in economic opportunity and diversity.
-Lynchburg is the commercial, cultural, entertainment and retail hub of the Region.
-The city is one of the Milken Institute’s 2017 “Best Performing Cities,” an index that ranks U. S. metropolitan areas by how well they are creating and sustaining jobs and economic growth.
+Founded in 1786, Lynchburg is rich in history, yet, the city is growing with forward-thinking economic opportunity, diversity, and a vibrant atmosphere.
+As the commercial, cultural, entertainment, and retail hub of the region, the city is alive with activity.
+Lynchburg was selected as one of the Milken Institute’s 2017 “Best Performing Cities,” an index that ranks U. S. metropolitan areas by how well they create and sustain jobs and economic growth.

 Strategically located in the foothills of the Blue Ridge Mountains along the banks of the James River, Lynchburg is surrounded with natural beauty.
 Known as the City of Seven Hills, Lynchburg was originally built on College, Garland, Daniel’s, Federal, Diamond, White Rock, and Franklin hills.
-Lynchburg currently has ten recognized historic districts, and 40 buildings are individually listed on the National Register of Historic Places.
+Lynchburg currently has 10 recognized historic districts with 40 buildings individually listed on the National Register of Historic Places.

 City of Churches